cdk8s-team/cdk8s/examples/typescript/kubernetes-end-to-end-aws/README.md

 1. Provision an Amazon EKS cluster.
 3. Install the KubeView cluster visualizer onto the cluster.
-4. Deploy a Kubernetes workload.
+4. Deploy a Kubernetes application.

 Since we are deploying to AWS, we will use the AWS CDK as our framework.
 AWS CDK integrates with Helm, which we will use for common middleware, and cdk8s, which we will use for our application definition.
 This allows us to define all our components in the same codebase, and deploy it all with a single tool.

 > **If you're just interested in the final code, it is available [here](./main.ts).**

+## Architecture

 ![](./architecture.png)